Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Search strategy for at the muon collider

-\end{itemize} Table~\ref{tab:cut_flow_direct} presents the cut-flow for the considered mass points with $Y_{11} = 1.0\, (0.3)$ after the application of the selection cuts.

-After applying these cuts, the effective signal cross sections are found to be 47.88 fb ($0.38$ fb) and 5.64 fb ($0.041$ fb) for the first and second mass points, corresponding to couplings $Y_{12} = 1.0$ and $0.3$, respectively, at a $\sqrt{s} = 10$ TeV muon collider.
-The effective background cross section is $0.026$ fb.
-Following the prescription mentioned in section.~\ref{sec:7}, we evaluate the significance of the signal.
+\end{itemize} Table~\ref{tab:cut_flow_direct} presents the cut-flow for the considered mass points, for which the after-cut effective signal cross-sections are $47.88$ fb ($0.38$ fb) and $5.64$ fb ($0.041$ fb) for the first and second benchmarks, respectively, at a $\sqrt{s}=10$~TeV muon collider with $Y_{12}=1.0\,(0.3)$.
+The effective background cross-section is $0.026$ fb.
+Following the prescription mentioned in Section~\ref{sec:7}, we evaluate the significance of the signal.
 The required values of the coupling $Y_{12}$ to achieve a $5\sigma$ discovery are found to be below $10^{-2}$ for both illustrative mass points.

-The selection strategy is generic and effectively probes both symmetric and asymmetric production modes of $\widetilde{R}_{2}$ in almost whole range of parameter space.
+The selection strategy is generic and effectively probes both symmetric and asymmetric production modes of $\widetilde{R}_{2}$ in almost the entire parameter space.
+While our approach is most generic, further improvement can be achieved by the reconstruction of $N$, which would enhance signal sensitivity.